HNWI Intelligence1080

 There is often a two-pronged approach to this decision-making process;

-The First – being the ‘key person piece’ often the CEO and Chairman.
-The “Key-man” loss or significant disruption impacts business continuity and value.
-Regardless of specific threat or risk, the goal is to avoid anything happening to the person/s.
-If something happens to CEO and Chairman, the company is at risk.
+The First – being the ‘key person’, often the CEO and Chairman.
+Losing the ‘Key-person’ or experiencing significant disruption, will impact business continuity and value.
+Regardless of specific threat or risk, the goal is to avoid anything happening to this person/s.
+If something happens to the CEO and Chairman, the whole company is placed at risk.

-• “Key-man” loss or significant disruption impacts business continuity and value
+• “Key-person” loss or significant disruption, impacts business continuity and value.

-• The CEO is the ultimate person responsible for lay-offs and these are a daily issue that can escalate and are most likely to become a ‘flash-point’– thus WPV and targeted attack is a persistent risk.
+• The CEO is the person ultimately responsible for lay-offs.
+These are a daily issue that can escalate and are most likely to become a ‘flash-point’– thus WPV and targeted attack is a persistent risk.
 Therefore, the CEO requires appropriate security to counter this persistent threat.

-• High-net worth implies valuable assets attractive to criminals (i.e. Tamara Ecclestone – $67M loss)
+• High-net worth implies valuable assets attractive to criminals (i.e. Tamara Ecclestone jewellery theft – $67M loss)

 • Theft